• Skip to primary navigation

 • Add the eggs one at a time beating well after each egg.

-• Add vanilla and mix.
+• Followed by the vanilla extract and mix.

 • Add the baking soda, salt, cinnamon and whole wheat flour.
 Mix just until combined.